CSESoc-CompClub/constitution/CONSTITUTION.rst

    #. **To not act as counsellor during any grievances, but to ensure that anyone experiencing distress is provided with adequate resources on who to speak to or where to go to seek professional advice or help.**
    #.
 Facilitating & promoting the engagement of non-majority demographics of the Club (which may include culturally diverse students, students with disabilities, female-identifying students, gender diverse students and LGBTQIA+ students and indigenous students).
 This may include:

       #.
-Fostering and expanding an online community
+Fostering and expanding an online community.

    #.
 Engaging & representing student members of non-majority demographics of the Club;
    #.
 Ensuring the Club takes into consideration needs and requirements of non-majority demographics of the Club in its events and activities, such that all of events are as inclusive as possible and appropriate for non-majority demographics (including but not exclusive to minimising the number of events in the year that coincide with cultural holidays);